labsyspharm/minerva-cloud/README.md

 StackPrefix: minerva-test
 Stage: dev
 ProjectTag: myproject
+# Bucket that serverless will use as a staging area for deployment
+DeploymentBucket: bucket-name
 # VPC ID
 VpcId: vpc-12345678
 # ECS optimised AMI upon which to build the BatchAMI